DEC logoRULES AND REGULATIONS

 1. Zoning district(s) and any boundary of zoning districts within the site, along any existing or proposed lot line, or within 50 feet.

-4. Existing and proposed front, side, and rear setback dimensions.
+4. Existing and proposed Front, Side, and Rear Yard setback dimensions.

-5. Parking lots and loading docks, showing driveway entrances and exits designed for safe ingress and egress, curb cuts, layout of parking spaces, aisles, off-street loading facilities, pedestrian walks, bicycle racks or storage facilities, handicap ramps, and representative cross-sections of service and parking areas and driveways.
+5. Driveways, parking lots and loading docks, showing entrances and exits designed for safe ingress and egress, curb cuts, layout of parking spaces, aisles, off-street loading facilities, pedestrian walks, bicycle racks or storage facilities, handicap ramps, and representative cross-sections of service and parking areas and driveways.

 a.
-Existing and proposed landscape features such as fences, walls, planting areas, wooded areas, and walks.
-Scattered trees to be preserved shall also be shown as well as all "specimen trees" (trees exceeding a minimum caliper of twelve inches) within 100 feet of existing or proposed lot lines have been identified and indicated on the plan.
+Existing and proposed landscape features such as street trees, fences, walls, planting areas, wooded areas, and walks.
+Scattered trees to be preserved shall also be shown as well as all "specimen trees" (trees exceeding a minimum caliper of 12" within 100' of existing or proposed lot lines have been identified and indicated on the plan.
 All existing landscape features, especially existing trees and woodland to remain, shall be shown on ALL site plan sheets, such as site preparation and demolition, layout, grading, utilities, and erosion control, as well as planting plans.
 Landscaping Plans, Planting Plans, Planting Detail sheets, Landscape Maintenance Plans, and Planting Specifications shall be prepared by a Landscape Architect registered in the Commonwealth of Massachusetts and shall bear the seal and signature of the Registered Landscape Architect who prepared them.

 b.
-Planting Plans shall indicate the locations of proposed site lighting, even if site lighting is shown elsewhere on a separate plan and designed by separate consultant.
+Planting Plans shall indicate the locations of proposed Street, Road and site lighting, even if site lighting is shown elsewhere on a separate plan and designed by separate consultant.
 Planting plans shall also include details and locations for walks, walls, and fences including dimensions, materials, and finishes.

 c.
 Quantities, species, and spacing of plantings in lot setback areas, screens, parking and loading areas, and other landscaped areas shall be shown at a minimum scale of 1"=40'.
 Detail plans for areas such as landscape treatments adjacent to buildings, tree clusters or shrub beds, landscaped islands in parking areas, or other densely landscaped areas shall be shown at a scale of 1"=20'.

 d.
-If an irrigation system is proposed, the Submission shall include an irrigation plan showing the complete layout and of all components, complete schematic diagrams of all systems, a functional and sequential description of all systems, and irrigation details for installation of all components, including but not limited to piping, valves, valve boxes, sprinkler heads, backflow preventers, automatic control systems, pumps, meters, associated cabinets, and all appurtenances as needed.
-Plans shall include connections to water system and connections to electrical systems.
+If an irrigation system is proposed, the Submission shall include an irrigation plan complying with 974 CMR 8.09(11) showing the complete layout and of all components, complete schematic diagrams of all systems, a functional and sequential description of all systems, and irrigation details for installation of all components, including but not limited to piping, valves, valve boxes, sprinkler heads, backflow preventers, automatic control systems, pumps, meters, associated cabinets, and all appurtenances as needed.

 7. Proposed means of fire equipment access.